gamalielaq/super-dark-mirella-theme/README.md

 # README
-## This is the README for your extension "super-dark-mirella-theme"

 # Super Dark Mirella Theme

+### This is an extension for visual studio code "super-dark-mirella-theme"

 * Author: Gamaliel Humberto Abanto Quiroz